 One of the biggest benefits we hear from past Champions is that Openscapes helps them “find their team” by identifying common needs and solutions, which makes science feel less lonely.
 While teams do not require a shared project, teams should not be arbitrarily constructed.
 Teams should be colleagues who already interact around research and will continue to, for example a research lab or group.

 What is a team/How do I choose my team?

 There is a lot of flexibility in choosing your team for the Openscapes Champions program.
 We designed it with academic research groups in mind, to provide resilience where there is high turnover and folks might be struggling with similar challenges around data analysis while working on different projects.
 But we’re increasingly working with research groups of different kinds and needs!
-We expect a range of technical ability and training experience; most importantly is selecting folks that have interest in improving their data analysis practices and developing collaboration and leadership skills.
+We expect a range of technical ability and training experience; most importantly is selecting folks that have interest in making daily practices more efficient and developing collaboration and leadership skills.

 Teams do not need to have a specific shared research project to participate.
 The idea is that by developing shared open data science habits within the research group, it will be easier to onboard new folks and offboard knowledge/data/code/etc when folks leave.
 And, as more and more research groups work this way, it can ease transitions between research groups (i.e. when students graduate and take a position with a different research group).